johannschopplich/kirby-nuxt-starterkit/README.md

 <br>

-# Kirby Nuxt Starterkit
+# Kirby Nuxt Starter Kit

 This repository is a port of the [Kirby Starter Kit](https://github.com/getkirby/starterkit) to Nuxt 3.
-The content is fetched using the [`nuxt-kql`](https://nuxt-kql.jhnn.dev) module from [`kirby-headless-starter`](https://github.com/johannschopplich/kirby-headless-starter), a headless Kirby instance instance.
+The content is fetched using the [`nuxt-kql`](https://nuxt-kql.jhnn.dev) module from [Kirby Headless Starter](https://github.com/johannschopplich/kirby-headless-starter), a headless Kirby instance instance.

 ## Key Features